cogsys-io/cogsys-io-cookiecutter-pypackage/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* `audreyr/cookiecutter-pypackage`_: The original Cookiecutter_ PyPackage that
+  this project is based on.

 * `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner,
   strict flake8 checking with Travis/Tox, and some docs and ``setup.py`` differences.